What is the cost of membership?

 Does the club help charities?

-The club has a charity of the year and till the 31 March 2013 that is Social Eyes in Milton Keynes to the 31 March 2014 was Willen Hospice to 31 March 2015, Harry’s Rainbow Charitable Trust to 31 March 2016, Bravery Boxes and to 31 March 2017 The Hemophilia Society
+The club has a charity of the year and till the 31 March 2013 that is Social Eyes in Milton Keynes to the 31 March 2014 was Willen Hospice to 31 March 2015, Harry’s Rainbow Charitable Trust to 31 March 2016, Bravery Boxes, to 31 March 2017 The Hemophilia Society and to the 31 March 2018 MK Hospital Cancer services department

 We also do a number of other things as well, with a Christmas gift donation scheme for the Christmas meal.